When you are reviewing the NCIDQ study material, do you disagree with the information provided? Or think to yourself:

 - Pay particular attention to topics you miss in practice tests

-- Note the difference between what you know or how you normally do it) and how it's explained in verified references
+- Note the difference between what you know (or how you normally do it) and how it's explained in verified references

-This will be especially true for the new PRAC 2.0 Exam.
+This will be especially true for the IDPX and PRAC Exams.

-When you take the PRAC 2.0, you will have access to a set of resources including codes that apply to all 3 case studies.
+For example, when you take the PRAC, you will have access to a set of resources including codes that apply to all 3 case studies.
 You will probably be familiar with many of the codes from your daily practice, but some may be different.

 Review Memorize these codes well in advance.